hashicorp/vault/sdk/database/dbplugin/README.md

    but never removed.

 We highly recommend that you upgrade any version 4 database plugins to version 5 as version 4 is considered deprecated and support for it will be removed in a future release.
+Version 5 plugins will not function with Vault prior to Vault 1.6.

 The new interface is roughly modeled after a [gRPC](https://grpc.io/) interface.
 It has improved future compatibility by not requiring changes to the interface definition to add additional data